demogorgon1/jelly-bench/README.md

 In a distributed storage system, either of these could be used in place of jelly blob nodes, which is why I want to make some comparative benchmarks.
 There are other embeddable databases, but these seem to be the most common ones.

 All tests below have been run in a single-core ubuntu VM on my laptop, using an SSD.
-Obviously this isn't ideal and it would interesting to run them in a more realistic environment.
+Obviously this isn't ideal and it would be interesting to run them in a more realistic environment.

 ```
 $ lsb_release -d && uname -s -r && lscpu